 A FEES criteria is included to ensure that a good minimum standard for fabric (the longest-lasting part of a home) will be embedded in new homes availing of the multiplier.
 It is measured in kWh/m2/yr and is therefore not affected by carbon emission factors for different fuel types.
 FEES allows flexibility in design approach, and can be achieved in a variety of ways with different combinations of materials or product specifications.

-Associations will be required to provide evidence of achieving the standard by submitting a copy of the As-Built SAP reports for each dwelling type to DPG at Practical Completion (3rd tranche) stage.
+Associations will be required to provide evidence of achieving the above technical requirements by submitting a copy of the As-Built SAP reports for each dwelling type to DPG at Practical Completion (3rd tranche) stage.

 Supplementary multipliers may be claimed by developing Associations who choose to design and construct to the following optional environmental assessment standards: